-Prerequisite or corequisite: MLIS 7000 with a grade of "B" or better or consent of the instructor.
+Prerequisite or corequisite: MLIS 7000 with a grade of "B" or better.
 Study of governmental information policy, with emphasis on the United States.
 Issues include privacy, intellectual property, access to information, media deregulation, and networking initiatives.

 MLIS 7650.
 Information and Ethics.
 3 Hours.